 The provisions of this Policy are effective upon adoption by the State Water Board, unless otherwise required by federal or state statute, guidance, regulation, or agreement.

+Purpose and Objective

+The purpose of this Policy is to establish and document the State Water Board’s direction on how the Fund Expenditure Plan will be developed and implemented.
+This Policy discusses how the Program supports the Water Boards’ mission; defines key terms; discusses eligible entities and projects; provides an overall funding strategy; includes funding terms, conditions, and how to appeal a funding determination; discusses the required elements of the Fund Expenditure Plan (including how proposed solutions will be identified, evaluated, and prioritized); establishes a petition process for consideration of consolidation orders; and identifies SAFER Program resources.

-The primary purpose of the SAFER Drinking Water Program is to help to bring true environmental justice to California and help to address the continuing disproportionate environmental burdens in the state by creating a fund to provide safe drinking water for every Californian.
-The Fund will assist water systems in providing a safe, adequate and affordable supply of drinking water to communities in both the near and long terms by accelerating implementation of solutions, moving water systems to more efficient modes of operation, and providing operation and maintenance support once solutions are in place.
+The primary purpose of the SAFER Program per Health and Safety Code section 116765, subdivision (j) is to bring true environmental justice to California and begin to address the continuing disproportionate environmental burdens in the state by creating a fund to provide safe drinking water in every California community, for every Californian.
+The Fund will assist water systems in providing a safe, adequate, and affordable supply of drinking water to communities in both the near and long terms by accelerating implementation of short- and long-term solutions, moving water systems to more efficient modes of operation, providing short-term O&M support as a bridge until long-term sustainable solutions are in place, and providing long-term O&M support when necessary.
+Funded solutions will take a holistic view of existing violations, other system deficiencies and potential risks (e.g., unregulated contaminants of emerging concern) when evaluating alternatives.

-Near term goals for the SAFER Drinking Water Program include ensuring safe drinking water via replacement water, appointing administrators to assess the status and needs of failing systems and identifying opportunities to increase efficiency, consolidating systems and extending service, and accelerating implementation of capital projects.
-Long-term goals are to support water system improvements including system upgrades, consolidation, linking smaller systems to larger ones, and building technical and managerial capability to make systems safe, efficient, and sustainable.
+Short-term goals for the SAFER Program include:

+Provision of safe drinking water to more communities and people, more efficiently, and in less time.
+This may be via replacement water, appointing administrators to assess the status and needs of failing systems and identifying opportunities to increase efficiency, and accelerating implementation of capital projects.

+Promoting consolidation and extension of service.

+Long-term goals for the SAFER Program include support of water system improvements such as system upgrades, and building technical, managerial, and financial (TMF) capacity to make systems safe, efficient, and sustainable.

-The purposes of the fund expenditure plan are to: (1) identify public water systems (PWS), community water systems (CWS), state small water systems and regions where domestic wells consistently fail or are at risk of failing to provide adequate safe drinking water, the causes of failure, and appropriate remedies; (2) determine the amounts and sources of funding needed to provide safe drinking water or eliminate the risk of failure to provide safe drinking water; and (3) identify gaps in supplying safe drinking water, and determine the amounts and sources of funding to eliminate those gaps.
+The purposes of the Fund Expenditure Plan are to:

+Identify public water systems (PWS), community water systems (CWS), state small water systems and regions where domestic wells consistently fail or are at risk of failing to provide adequate safe drinking water, the causes of failure, and appropriate remedies;

+Determine the amounts and sources of funding needed to provide safe drinking water or eliminate the risk of failure to provide safe drinking water; and